iaruso/circuit-rush/README.md

 - Minimalist race track with checkpoints and waypoints
 - Vehicle with realistic physics
 - Ton of cubes to hit that react with collision
-- Three laps in time trial to beat your own record
+- Three laps in time trial to compete worldwide against other players
+- Adjust settings based on your preference

 > __Note__
 > Mobile devices currently not supported